 Kate Warne, Ph.D., CFA, joined the Edward Jones Research department in 1997.
-She was named a principal with the firm in 1999 and became a member of the Investment Policy Committee in 2003.
+She became a principal with the firm in 2000 and a member of the Investment Policy Committee in 2003.

 Warne is the firm’s investment strategist, primarily serving U.S investors.
 She interprets market conditions and recommends appropriate investment strategies to aid clients in reaching their long-term financial goals.